digital-asset/daml/docs/source/daml/reference/interfaces.rst

   This feature is under active development and not officially supported in production environments.

 In Daml, an interface defines an abstract type together with a behavior specified by its view type, method signatures, and choices.
-For a template to be considered an instance of this interface, there must be a corresponding ``interface instance`` clause where all the methods of the interface (including the special ``view`` method) are implemented.
+For a template to conform to this interface, there must be a corresponding ``interface instance`` clause where all the methods of the interface (including the special ``view`` method) are implemented.
 This allows decoupling such behavior from its implementation, so other developers can write applications in terms of the interface instead of the concrete template.

 Interface Declaration
 *********************